optile/ghconf/README.rst

     ghconf is a tool that parses declarative configuration files in a Python DSL and then runs Python modules against a preconfigured PyGithub instance.
-    This allows us to apply common Github configuration through Github's v3 REST API to all repositories that are part of our organization.
+    This allows us to apply common GitHub configuration through GitHub's v3 REST API to all repositories that are part of our organization.

     optional arguments:
       -h, --help            show this help message and exit -o ORG, --organization ORG
-                            The Github organization to run against.
-The Github API token must have write access to this organization.
+                            The GitHub organization to run against.
+The GitHub API token must have write access to this organization.
       -r REPOS, --repo REPOS